-There was a time when chief information officers were charged with fixing servers and rebooting glitched computers.
+There was a time when CIOs were charged with fixing servers and rebooting glitched computers.
 Those days are long gone.
 Technology is arguably the most important part of your business model — or rapidly becoming so.

 Until recently, data security wasn’t a top-tier priority for board members.
 A seemingly endless string of cybersecurity attacks has helped CIOs earn a seat at the table as boards look to manage enterprise risks.
 Last July, Capital One revealed that more than 100 million customers were involved in a data breach of its systems.
 First American Financial also experienced a leak of 885 million customer records.

 In addition to the need for enhanced security, IT leaders must audit internal capabilities to stay ahead of business needs, contemplate whether to buy or build new applications, upgrade skills/talent, and grapple with cost containment.

 The new wave of CIOs is expected to weigh in and execute against business strategy, partner strategically with functional leaders, and drive value creation through technology.
 That added value is evidenced in the fact that eight in 10 companies have taken steps to become digital enterprises, which would not be possible without CIOs leading the charge.

 To recruit CIOs who can guide your company into the future and bridge the boardroom technology gap, follow these five steps:

 Conversely, leaders must also ensure that their teams are prepared for things that can go wrong by helping them practice the appropriate responses before failures become catastrophic.
 By building these muscles before you reach the mountain, your team will be better prepared for inevitable pitfalls and be in a far better place to respond effectively.